-A role in Fe/S cluster biosynthesis is currently thought to be the most conserved biosynthetic function of mitochondrial homologues, and it is the sole biosynthetic function of the highly reduced genome-lacking mitochondrion (mitosome) of Microsporidia (Goldberg, et al. 2008; Freibert, et al. 2017).
-The iron sulphur cluster (ISC) pathway is used to make the [2Fe-2S] and [4Fe-4S] clusters required for maturation of mitochondrial Fe/S apoproteins (Lill 2009; Freibert, et al. 2017).
-Previous work on N. ovalis detected mitochondrial ferredoxin but no other ISC pathway protein in the limited data available for this species (de Graaf, et al. 2011).
-By contrast, we detected almost complete ISC pathways for C. porcatum,

-M. contortus and P. frontata (Figure 3), consistent with the detection of mitochondrial Fe/S proteins including ferredoxin, SdhB and several subunits of complex I. The FeFe-hydrogenase used to make H2 is also an Fe/S cluster-containing protein (Akhmanova, et al. 1998) that, like known nuclear-encoded mitochondrial Fe/S proteins (Lill 2009), is probably imported into the hydrogenosome as an unfolded apoprotein lacking Fe/S clusters.
-The ciliate enzymes contain predicted mitochondrial-targeting signals (MTS), and the close juxtaposition we observe (Figure 3 b, e & h) between endosymbiotic hydrogen-utilising methanogens (Supplementary Figure 5) and the hydrogenosomes of each species (Bruggen, et al. 1984; Embley and Finlay 1994; Lind, et al. 2018) further support an intra-organelle location for the ciliate FeFe-hydrogenases.
-Some eukaryotes, including Chlamydomonas and Trichomonas, are thought to use a distinct set of enzymes (HydE, HydF or HydG) for the maturation of FeFe-hydrogenase (Meyer 2007; Hug, et al. 2009).
+A role in Fe/S cluster biosynthesis is currently thought to be the most conserved biosynthetic function of mitochondrial homologs, and it is the sole biosynthetic function of the highly reduced genome-lacking mitochondrion (mitosome) of Microsporidia (Goldberg et al. 2008; Freibert et al. 2017).
+The iron sulfur cluster (ISC) pathway is used to make the [2Fe-2S] and [4Fe-4S] clusters required for maturation of mitochondrial Fe/S apoproteins (Lill 2009; Freibert et al. 2017).
+Previous work on N. ovalis detected mitochondrial ferredoxin but no other ISC pathway protein in the limited data available for this species (de Graaf et al. 2011).
+By contrast, we detected almost complete ISC pathways for C. porcatum, M. contortus, and P. frontata (fig. 3), consistent with the detection of mitochondrial Fe/S proteins including ferredoxin, SdhB, and several subunits of complex I. The FeFe-hydrogenase used to make H2 is also an Fe/S cluster-containing protein (Akhmanova et al. 1998) that, like known nuclear-encoded mitochondrial Fe/S proteins (Lill 2009), is probably imported into the hydrogenosome as an unfolded apoprotein lacking Fe/S clusters.
+The ciliate enzymes contain predicted MTS, and the close juxtaposition we observe (fig. 3b, e, and h) between endosymbiotic hydrogen-utilizing methanogens (supplementary fig. 5, Supplementary Material online) and the hydrogenosomes of each species (Bruggen et al. 1984; Embley and Finlay 1994; Lind et al. 2018) further support an intraorganelle location for the ciliate FeFe-hydrogenases.
+Some eukaryotes, including Chlamydomonas and Trichomonas, are thought to use a distinct set of enzymes (HydE, HydF, or HydG) for the maturation of FeFe-hydrogenase (Meyer 2007; Hug et al. 2010).
 However, since none of these proteins were detected in our data, it appears possible that Fe/S clusters are added to the apo-hydrogenase after protein import, by the existing mitochondrial ISC machinery.

-In yeast and other eukaryotes, the mitochondrial ISC pathway provides a critical substrate for the cytosolic biosynthesis of essential cytosolic and nuclear Fe/S proteins including DNA polymerase (Paul and Lill 2015; Freibert, et al. 2017).
+In yeast and other eukaryotes, the mitochondrial ISC pathway provides a critical substrate for the cytosolic biosynthesis of essential cytosolic and nuclear Fe/S proteins including DNA polymerase (Paul and Lill 2015; Freibert et al. 2017).
 The export of this substrate is mediated in yeast by the mitochondrial ABC transporter Atm1 (Paul and Lill 2015).
-We detected homologues of Atm1 in all three species (Figure 3), suggesting that ciliate hydrogenosomes have retained this essential role in cellular Fe/S protein biosynthesis.
+We detected homologs of Atm1 in all three species (fig. 3), suggesting that ciliate hydrogenosomes have retained this essential role in cellular Fe/S protein biosynthesis.